toeverything/affine.pro-legacy/src/blog/2022/12/New Year Gift- Alpha 2.0! More editorial features online./index.md

 2023 is coming soon!
 Good luck, good health, good cheer.
 AFFiNE wishes you a happy New Year！

 Time passes!
-I can't believe that 2022 is over so soon.
 In 2022, AFFiNE is also growing fast and building strength to move forward.
 We are also continuously optimizing our products and hope to provide better products and services.
 Today, in this festive moment, AFFiNE brings you a little gift for the New Year.
 So please keep an eye out for it!

 You've all used the rebuilt [AFFiNE Alpha](https://pathfinder.affine.pro/)!
 We've **added even more rich features to Alpha that we hope will help you create and manage your documents**!
 The first thing we can't wait to share with you is - we support editing multiple files.
 It can manage your personal file space on your current device or browser!
 Then we've got support for **formatting quick bars, quick studies, images, dividers and code blocks to make your editing experience easier and more beautiful.**